EOGrady21/VPR_viewer/helpfiles/basepath.md

 ### Basepath

 ***
-This input should be the location of your 'cruise' folder, which contains your relevant data.
+This input should be the location of your "cruise" folder, which contains your relevant data.
 The file path should be complete or use the `~` notation to indicate the working directory.

 *Example:*